 Yes, you can easily freeze pecan pie.
 Simply wrap the gluten free pecan pie with aluminum foil, plastic wrap, or place it in a freezer-safe bag.
 Then put it in a storage container, so it has double protection from the cold freezer.

 Just place it in the fridge the day before you want to serve, and it will be ready to go.
 It will last in the freezer for 2 months if you wrapped it properly.

-- Easy Creamy Gluten Free Sweet Potato Pie
+- Sweet and creamy, this Gluten Free Sweet Potato Pie is a winner.

-- Gluten Free Peanut Butter Pie With Peanut Butter Cracker Crust
+- For my peanut butter lovers, this no-bake Gluten Free Peanut Butter Pie With Peanut Butter Cracker Crust is really good.

 - 1 cup brown sugar